christopher-weir/babylon-test/README.md

 ---
 ### <a name="notes"></a>Notes
-There was no time specified on the test so I only gave myself a few hours to complete the task.
+There was no time specified on the test so I only gave myself a few hours ( spread over the weekend and monday afternoon ) to complete the task.
 There are obviously things missing like the footer.
 I didnt write any ajax posts.
 I think I have some examples on my github demonstrating that I can, If not I can supply them.
 I have only tested in chrome mac.